 Ideation (or incubation) leads to the third step of the process, which is development (or illumination).
 This stage sounds like exactly what it is; it’s that light bulb moment.
 If you were a cartoon, you would have a big flashing bulb over your head!
 This is the very thing creative people live every day for.

 The creative urge becomes impossible to ignore, and we immerse ourselves in whatever we are working on.
 The driving impulse to move our idea from our brains to whatever creative medium we are using is almost all-consuming.
-Unfortunately, it tends to happen when it is not convenient.
+Unfortunately, it happens when it is not convenient.

-This one time, I had to recite an entire article idea into a recorded message on my phone because I was in the middle of a nature trail that wove around the lake near my house.
-I had the perfect words, and I knew if I didn’t get them down at that moment they would be gone.
+This one time, I had to recite an entire article idea into a recorded message on my phone.
+I was in the middle of a nature trail that wove around the lake near my house.
+I had the perfect words, and I knew if I didn’t get them down at that moment, they would be gone.
 Poof!
 It is this need to get your ideas out of the confines of your mind that leads to the last stage, implementation (or verification).

 This is the part where Margaret Atwood reminds me that “the wastepaper basket is your friend.
 It was invented for you by god.”
-Of course, is frustrating to throw away pages or sketches, but we must do it to figure out where our great ideas will end up.
+Of course, is frustrating to throw away pages or sketches.
+However, we must do it to figure out where our great ideas will end up.
 Wastepaper basket or best-selling novel?

 The creative process starts with work, and it ends with work.
 It isn’t enough to just think of things if your goal is to create something.
-You have to move into the ultimate phase of physically doing the work; typing and deleting, writing and crumbling up pieces of paper, or painting and throwing canvases in the trash!
+Move into the ultimate phase of physically doing the work; typing and deleting, writing and crumbling up pieces of paper, or painting and throwing canvases in the trash!
 Understanding the steps of the process will help you better employ the seven principles of the creative theory.

 Principles of the creative theory

-Emer McPolin says that “Creativity is what sets humans apart from most other animals; it was a factor in securing our position at the top of the food chain.
+Emer McPolin says, “Creativity is what sets humans apart from most other animals; it was a factor in securing our position at the top of the food chain.
 We have evolved to be creative.”
-In his research paper, The Fundamentals of Creativity, he lays out the seven principles he calls the “most relevant and insightful.”
+In her research paper, The Fundamentals of Creativity, she lays out the seven principles she calls the “most relevant and insightful.”
 These principles and tips for helping you tap into your creativity are: